How to tie-dye polyester is a common question among people who are interested in getting involved with arts and crafts.

 Dying polyester can be a harder or trickier process than with natural fabrics.
 There are far fewer dyes that will work with polyester fabrics than with natural fibers like cotton.
 Some of the other dyes, depending on which brands they are, can work with polyester/cotton blends, but the success of the project would depend largely on how much polyester is in the blend.
 If you are uncertain, it is best to use dyes specifically formulated for polyester.
 Dye fixatives can also be used after the regular dying process to help colors stay permanent and not fade.

-Most fabric dyes, even dyes specifically formulated to be used with synthetic fibers, are quite budget friendly.
+Most fabric dyes, even dyes specifically formulated to be used with synthetic fibers, are quite budget-friendly.
 Many dyes will dye two to three pounds of clothing per packet, while other packets will dye half a pound of clothing.
-These packets are usually quiet inexpensive and dying one, two, or even three articles of clothing will often cost between five to ten dollars.
+These packets are usually quite inexpensive and dying one, two, or even three articles of clothing will often cost between five to ten dollars.

 Many of the polyester dyes come in multiple colors.
 Colors can also be mixed for a higher degree of color matching, creativity, or customization.
 The fabric dye brand will often have a website with color recipes on it to help create the perfect shade or tone of color.